2015–16 UCF Knights men's basketball team

 The 2015–16 UCF Knights men's basketball team represented the University of Central Florida during the 2015–16 NCAA Division I men's basketball season.
 The Knights were member of the American Athletic Conference.
-The Knights, in the program's 47th season of basketball, were led by sixth year head coach Donnie Jones and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.
-They finished the season with a record of 12–18, 6–12 in AAC play to finish in seventh place in conference.
+The Knights, in the program's 47th season of basketball, were led by sixth-year head coach Donnie Jones and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.
+They finished the season with a record of 12–18, 6–12 in AAC play to finish in seventh place in the conference.
 They lost in the first round of the AAC tournament to Tulane.
 After the season, Donnie Jones was fired as UCF's head coach.

 Previous season

-The Knights finished the 2014-15 season with a record of 12-18, 5-13 in AAC play to finish in ninth place in conference.
+The Knights finished the 2014-15 season with a record of 12-18, 5-13 in AAC play to finish in ninth place in the conference.
 They lost in the first round of the AAC tournament to East Carolina.